-Following her recent album A Seat at the Table 2016, which explores womanhood and racial struggles in America today, we invited Solange Knowles Ferguson to respond to our current exhibition Soul of a Nation: Art in the Age of Black Power.
+Following the release of her album A Seat at the Table 2016, which explores womanhood and racial struggles in America today, we invited Solange Knowles Ferguson to respond to the exhibition Soul of a Nation: Art in the Age of Black Power.

 Inspired by a photograph of artist Betye Saar and the role she played in the Black arts movement in the 1970s, Solange reflects on Black womanhood and the themes of Black identity within her own work.
 Read Solange’s words below and explore the interactive titled Seventy States 2017, to discover more about the singer's inspirations and creative process.